koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 Ink is a custom renderer for CLI output.
 This makes it easy to create interactive command line applications.

-Ink provides primitive components like Box, Text, Static, and so on.
 -->

 # Ink